National Legal Aid & Defender Association: History

 Subsequently, in 1964 came the passage of the Economic Opportunity Act, which launched the war on poverty and mandated federal funds to be allocated for the first time to fund legal services to the poor.
 However, this law did not specifically provide for legal services and it took many years and attempts to finally devise a federal construct to support legal aid for the low-income community.
 After years of research and advocacy, the Legal Services Corporation Act was enacted in 1974 by President Richard Nixon.
 This program flourished and has evolved over the years to become the organization nationally recognized as the Legal Services Corporation.

 Over the years legal aid has evolved into a comprehensive program that provides legal assistance to low-income people regardless of race, ethnicity or gender.
 NLADA is the only national membership organization devoted exclusively to ensuring legal representation for individuals who cannot afford an attorney.

 NLADA serves the equal justice community in two major ways: providing products and services and as a national voice in public policy and legislative debates on the many issues affecting the equal justice community.
 NLADA also serves as a resource for those seeking more information on equal justice in the United States.

 In recent years, the NLADA has honored individuals and organizations with a variety of awards at its annual conferences.
 Awards range from the Mary Ellen Hamilton award, which recognizes a client of a legal aid or defender organization, to the Clara Shortridge Foltz Award, which honors organizations that have pioneered important innovations in the field.
-Notable recipients of NLADA awards include former Attorney General Janet Reno, Bronx Defenders attorney David Feige, San Francisco lawyer Tanya Neiman, and Hillary Clinton.
+Notable recipients of NLADA awards include former Attorney General Janet Reno, Bronx Defenders attorney David Feige, Forensic social worker Cessie Alfonso, San Francisco lawyer Tanya Neiman, and Hillary Clinton.